 - canned green chiles – these will add a little kick, but won’t make the dish too spicy.

 - extra sharp Cheddar cheese – this is always my fav for mac and cheese, but Montery Jack would be good, too.

 - optional: lemon margaritas for the adults and agave lemonade for the kids.

-Serve this taco mac and cheese right from the skillet, topped with crushed tortilla chips, sour cream and salsa, if you’d like.
+- SERVE.
+Serve the taco mac and cheese topped with crushed tortilla chips, green onions, salsa and sour cream.